 First Financial Insider Transactions Over The Last Year

 In the last twelve months, the biggest single purchase by an insider was when Chairman Norman Lowery bought US$240k worth of shares at a price of US$35.84 per share.
 That means that an insider was happy to buy shares at above the current price of US$35.05.
 While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
 We always take careful note of the price insiders pay when purchasing shares.
 It is generally more encouraging if they paid above the current price, as it suggests they saw value, even at higher levels.

 In the last twelve months First Financial insiders were buying shares, but not selling.
 You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 There are always plenty of stocks that insiders are buying.
 So if that suits your style you could check each stock one by one or you could take a look at this free list of companies.
 (Hint: insiders have been buying them).

 First Financial Insiders Bought Stock Recently

-Over the last three months, we've seen significant insider buying at First Financial.
-In total, insiders bought US$231k worth of shares in that time, and we didn't record any sales whatsoever.
-This is a positive in our book as it implies some confidence.
+Over the last quarter, First Financial insiders have spent a meaningful amount on shares.
+Specifically, Independent Director William Brighton bought US$62k worth of shares in that time, and we didn't record any sales whatsoever.
+This could be interpreted as suggesting a positive outlook.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.